Meals on Wheels: Canada

 Halifax Meals on Wheels in Nova Scotia currently operate 68 programmes across the province; more than 600 volunteers serve an estimated 3400 meals a week.
 In Halifax, the service is partially funded by the municipality.
 The United Way also provides funding, depending on how much the programmes need.
 Organizations such as nursing homes and hospitals provide many of the meals; others come from restaurants and private homes.
 The programme isn't just for the elderly; people of any age who live alone often call when they're recovering after a recent hospital stay and are unable to cook for themselves.
 Other users of Meals on Wheels are people with disabilities such as multiple sclerosis who use the programme to help them through a rough time when cooking becomes too difficult.
 In 1996, 56.7% of clients in Halifax used the service for less than three months.

+In 2020, Halal Meals on Wheels was created by East York Meals on Wheels, an independent charity, as a response to providing culturally appropriate meals to Toronto's East York community.
+This program was funded by the United Way of Greater Toronto, and has gained traction across the city's east-end.

 There are dozens of independent meals on wheels in Montreal, one of the largest and most innovative is the unique intergenerational Santropol Roulant, an organisation operated mainly by young volunteers in central Montreal neighbourhoods.
 Deliveries are done on foot, by bicycle and by hybrid car in some outlying routes.